sandeep-instinct/angular-example/README.md

 Use server to deploy.
 I use tomcat.
 Deploy angular-example in webapp folder.

-Start server by command :
+Start server by navigating to tomcat/bin and type command :

 catalina.bat run